HexKernel/Arduino-DHT11-Weather-Station/README.md

 Waiting for data \
 ```

-#### Method 2 - Using the onboard serial display:
+## Method 2 - Using The Onboard Serial Display:

-This version of the project runs entirely on the Arduino Uno board and outputs a live, human-readable weather dashboard directly to the Serial Monitor—no external Python script required.
+This method runs entirely on the Arduino Uno, requiring no external Python scripts.
+It outputs a real-time, human-readable weather dashboard directly to the Serial Monitor at 9600 baud.
+Every 10 seconds, the Arduino reads data from the DHT11 sensor connected to pin 2 and displays a live environmental summary, including temperature, humidity, system uptime, and over ten calculated metrics—all formatted as a structured table.

-Features

-- Live Table Output: The Arduino prints a formatted weather dashboard to the Serial Monitor every 10 seconds, including all key environmental metrics.
-- Rolling Log Section: A log/status area at the bottom of each update shows the latest actions (sensor read, calculations, serial output, etc.), with a clear "WAIT FOR 10 SECONDS FOR SCREEN TO REFRESH" message between updates.
-- Uptime Display: Each update includes the system uptime since power-on.
-- Onboard LED Feedback: The onboard LED blinks between updates to indicate activity.
-- No Dependencies: All formatting and logic are handled on the Arduino—just open the Serial Monitor at 9600 baud to view.

-How It Works

-- Connect your DHT11 sensor to pin 2 of the Arduino Uno.
-- Upload the provided sketch to your Arduino.
-- Open the Serial Monitor (set to 9600 baud).
-- The Arduino will display a live weather dashboard, updating every 10 seconds, with a log section and uptime.
+Additional features include a rolling log section that shows recent activity (sensor reads, calculations, and output status), a blinking onboard LED to indicate update cycles, and a clear on-screen message prompting users to wait 10 seconds for the next refresh.
+The entire interface is self-contained within the Arduino sketch, with no libraries or dependencies beyond the DHT11 sensor itself—just upload the code, connect the sensor, and open the Serial Monitor to begin.

-Example Serial Monitor Output
+### Example Onboard Serial Monitor:
 ```bash
 +----------------------------------------------------+
 |         Arduino Weather Station Live Feed          |